Why when we eat matters

 "Yet sticking to the general principle of eating while the sun is up and fasting three hours before bed is a good idea."

 Eating at the right time reinforces your body clock

 The circadian rhythm— the roughly twenty-four-hour biological clock that keeps all our body’s systems synchronized with one another —is the common thread that ties all these benefits together.
 Think of the circadian rhythm like the conductor of an orchestra, ensuring that all our systems are playing in unison.

 The timing of the circadian rhythm is set primarily by blue light, to synchronise with Earth’s day-night cycle.
 But it also takes cues from the systems under its regulation.
-So, when you eat during your circadian night, it pushes your circadian rhythm out of alignment, which has cascading effects for other aspects of your health.
-On the other hand, eating at the right time reinforces the circadian rhythm with far reaching benefits.
+So, when you eat during your circadian night, it pushes your circadian rhythm out of alignment, which has cascading effects on other aspects of your health.
+On the other hand, eating at the right time reinforces the circadian rhythm with far-reaching benefits.